openhab/org.openhab.binding.zwave/doc/qubino/zmnhvd_0_0.md

 The device is in the category of *Wall Switch*, defining Any device attached to the wall that controls a binary status of something, for ex. a light switch.

+The ZMNHVD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 No device information is provided in the database.
 Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/363) to improve the documentation.

 ## Channels

-The following table summarises the channels available for the ZMNHVD
+The following table summarises the channels available for the ZMNHVD -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|